 - Take the lid off the pan, turn the heat up so that the sauce continues to bubble.
 Let it cook down until reduced by half when it should be thick enough to coat the back of a spoon, about 1 hour.
 Stir occasionally so it doesn’t burn on the bottom.

 - Take off the heat and allow to cool slightly, then pour into sterilised glass jars if keeping in the fridge, or suitable containers if freezing.

-This post contains affiliate links to Froothie Optimum products and Amazon.
+This post contains affiliate links to Froothie Optimum products* and Amazon.
 Links are marked with an *.
 Buying through a link will not cost you any more, but I will get a small commission.
-Thanks to my readers for supporting the brands and organisations that help to keep Tin and Thyme blythe and blogging.
+Thanks to my readers for your support of the brands and organisations that help to keep Tin and Thyme blithe and blogging.